being3iimed/ProblemSolving/README.md

 # LeetCodePython

-those are some solved leetcode practices for interviews with python contain explantions and test for each one
+those are some solved leetcode practices for interviews with python that contains explanations and test for each one.